 Bowl Of Fruit

-A bowl of fruit, be it real or fake, is a timeless addition to any unused dining or kitchen table.
-See below for a stately example of how a filled bowl can augment a simple dining table setup.
+A bowl of fruit, real or fake, is a timeless addition to any unused dining or kitchen table.

 How Do You Decorate A Small Dining Room Table?

-You can still use a tablecloth regardless of table size.
-As for the rest of these centerpieces, scale back or shrink your decor.
-For instance, to decorate this small, circular table, the homeowner added a single potted plant.
+For instance, the homeowner added a single potted plant to decorate this small, circular table.
 Due to all the other pops of color throughout the room, the addition of the plant looks especially wonderful.

 In Closing

-Is your dining table sitting bare and unused?
-That doesn’t mean you can’t jazz it up in the meantime.
-Take advantage of the lack of table settings and cover your whole table with a cloth, plants or flowers, or even vases and other little odds and ends.
+Take advantage of the lack of table settings and cover your whole table with a cloth, plants or flowers, vases, and other little odds and ends.

 There’s no wrong way to decorate your unused dining table, even if it is smaller.
 Have fun!